 Having been inspired to explore a career in nature photography by his father’s travels in Antarctica, Australian professional photographer Darren Jew now pursues his passion for capturing and sharing the wonder of the natural world.After graduating from the Queensland College of Art, he first worked in commercial photography, before taking up a position as photographer with the Queensland National Parks and Wildlife Service, where he worked for 8 years.He moved on from that part of his career in 1994 and since then has had the opportunity to photograph extensively across Australia and in Africa, Alaska, Patagonia and Antarctica and has introduced many people to the world’s great wildlife and landscape destinations first hand, through small group photography tours, predominantly to Africa and Antarctica and the Pacific.
 Darren hosted his first whale swimming photo tour in 2001 and since then has gained a reputation for not only his own whale photography, but his enthusiasm for sharing the whale encounters with other photographers.
 Darren is 5-time Australian Professional Science, Wildlife and Wild Places Photographer of the Year; is a Canon Master; holds an Associate Diploma in Applied Photography; has been a SCUBA diver since age 14.
 In recent years his work has been featured in major exhibitions at the Head On Photo Festival in Sydney; at the Wilderness Gallery in Tasmania; and he features in Episode 1 of the National Geographic Channel series “Tales by Light”.

-Joining us again in 2017, Jasmine Carey has worked as assistant and safety diver to Darren on shoots since 2014.
+Jasmine Carey has worked as assistant and safety diver to Darren Jew since 2014.
 Jasmine plays an integral role in the year round management of both the Whales Underwater operation as well as Foto Frenzy events.
-Jasmine first visited Tonga and swam with whales in 2014 and in 2016 returned to host Whales Underwater’s second boat.
+Jasmine first visited Tonga and swam with whales in 2014 and in 2016 returned to host Whales Underwater’s second boat and she co-leads our swim-with-orcas program above the Arctic Circle in Norway each northern Winter.
 Jasmine is a trained Rescue Diver and has a background in exercise physiology.
-An accomplished diver, group leader and underwater photographer, you can see a selection of her images on Instagram where you’ll find her work under the user name @pxlexplorer .
+An accomplished diver, group leader, underwater photographer and tutor, Jasmine’s enthusiasm is infectious.
+You can get to know a little of her and her work through her images on Instagram where you’ll find a she has a growing following under the user name @pxlexplorer .

-For our program in Tonga, Whales Underwater engage a local Tongan company, Dolphin Pacific Diving, to deliver our days on the water.
-As a Licensed Whale Watching Operator, Dolphin Pacific operate and staff the vessels that we charter all season.
+Finslap (Tonga) engages Dolphin Pacific Diving to deliver our days on the water.
+As a Whale Watching Operator licensed by the Tongan Government, the Dolphin Pacific team operate and staff the vessels that we charter for the whale watch season.

-Originally from England Al has been living in Tonga for over 10 years.Prior to moving south he was a Firefighter in the UK for 10 years and often finds himself using his skills in Tonga for one reason or another.He has spent 11 seasons working around the whales both as a guide and as a skipper.
+Originally from England Al has been living in Tonga for over 10 years.Prior to moving south he was a Firefighter in the UK for 10 years and often finds himself using his skills in Tonga for one reason or another.He has spent 12 seasons working around the whales both as a guide and as a skipper.
 Responsible for organising the logistics of numerous film shoots, he also helped capture the images for the BBC’s Heatrun sequence and the recently aired 60 Minutes feature on Tonga’s whales.Working with many wildlife photographers, he has a understanding of photographers needs and the knowledge of whale behaviour, which is essential in capturing great images.
-Having a home in Vava’u , Al also spends much of his time out of the season in Tokyo.

 Whale Swimming Skipper